Education in the prison system

 -

-Prisoners who have access to education and job training are more likely to become responsible and contributing members of society, which can have a positive impact on the community as a whole.
+Ex-offenders who engage with education, enrichment, and job training are more likely to become rehabilitated members of society, creating a positive knock-on impact on their communities.

 What are the challenges to prison education?

-We work with our educators to make sure that the change is as seamless as possible by providing assessments when they are inducted into new establishments.
-Operating nationally, our educators and administrators also have a keen understanding of how to navigate the intricacies of education in secure environments, meaning that we can track learner progress as efficiently as possible.
+We work with educators to ensure that any movement is as seamless as possible by conducting assessments for learners upon their arrival at a new facility.
+Operating nationally, our educators and administrators have a keen understanding of how to navigate the intricacies of education in secure environments, allowing Novus to track learner progress as efficiently as possible.

-In both our adult and youth programmes, we always offer a wide range of vocational and academic courses for our learners to participate in.
-In Novus education facilities, learners can expect to partake in English and Maths, as well as digital skills classes.
-These subject areas provide a basis for our learners to grow on and are fundamental to success in their lives post-release.
+In both our adult and youth programmes, we offer a wide range of vocational and academic courses for learners to engage in.
+In a Novus education facility, learners can expect to take part in English and Maths studies, as well as digital and vocational skills classes.
+These subjects provide a basis for growth and are fundamental to success in the lives of learners, post-release.

-Our vocational subjects are vast, and largely depend on the facilities available in each establishment.
-In many of our locations, for example, we offer bricklaying, joinery, and hairdressing; all skills that can lead directly into employment.
+Our vocational subjects are vast, and largely depend on the facilities available in each facility.
+In many locations, we offer bricklaying, joinery, and hairdressing; all skills which can lead directly into employment.

-In many cases, we work with employer partners to ensure that our learners are gaining relevant skills that will benefit them upon release.
-For these subjects, we also look to employ colleagues who have experience in the field and are therefore able to give first-hand insights into how to prepare for a career.
+We work with employer partners to ensure that our learners gain relevant skills that will benefit them upon release.
+For these subjects, we aim to utilise educators who have experience in particular fields and who can therefore provide first-hand insights into preparing for a career.

 Creative Enrichment in prison education

-Another major component of our curriculum is our creative arts education offering.
+Another major component of our curriculum is our creative arts and enrichment provisions.
 Our education teams work with a variety of organisations and onsite resources to provide creative enrichment activities for our learners.

-Enriching and engaging creative arts programmes, courses, initiatives, and opportunities for learners support their health and well-being and improve behaviours and attainment.
+Enriching and engaging creative arts programmes, courses, initiatives, and learner opportunities all support health and well-being, while also improving behaviour and attainment.

-Incorporating English, maths, digital and vocational skills into these programmes help to re-engage learners with education and build a positive future.
+Incorporating English, Maths, digital and vocational skills into these programmes helps re-engage learners and promote positive future outcomes.

-Through approaches like drama classes, book clubs, painting, and music, we provide a softer introduction to education for many individuals who have limited academic experience.
-Getting learners involved this way makes it easier to engage them in more practical studies, while still building on fundamental skills like creativity and teamwork.
+Getting learners involved this way makes it easier to engage them in practical studies, while still strengthening fundamental skills like creativity and teamwork.

-Here at Novus, we work in partnership with prisons, partner employers, and charitable foundations and organisations across England and Wales to supply the education offering at each location.
+At Novus, we work in partnership with prisons, partner employers, and charitable organisations across England and Wales to supply education offerings at each location.

-With over 50 locations, our specialist teams of education professionals help adults and young offenders develop skills and confidence that improve employability post-release from prison and ultimately reduce re-offending.
+With over 50 locations, our specialist teams support adult and young offenders alike in developing skills and confidence to boost employability post-release from prison, and ultimately reduce re-offending.

-If you’d like to learn more about the benefits of prison education for our learners and the communities that they enter, listen to our podcast, Inside Learning: Talking Prison Education.
+If you’d like to learn more about the benefits of prison education for learners and their surrounding communities, listen to our Inside Learning: Talking Prison Education podcast.